TaygaHoshi/tt-project/Lists/List of One Handed Weapons.md

 	+ You attack the target twice.
 + (Prepared) Preemptive Strike
 	+ Ignores weapon damage and precision.
+	+ Deals 10 damage.
+Potency bonus to damage is doubled for this attack.
 	+ Choose a target within range.
 	+ Next time this target attempts to attack you or another ally within range, you attack this target before it attacks.
 	+ Target continues their attack normally unless it dies, falls prone or otherwise becomes unable to attack.